autoreduction/queue-processor/paths/README.md

 ```
  append_path('/path/', ['items', 'to', 'add']) -> '/path/items/to/add/
 ```
-The main advantage of all of these functions is there are designed to work on the files path operating system rather than the current operating system.
+The purpose of the above functions is to work with the file path of operating system rather than the current operating system.
 This makes handling Windows paths on Unix based systems (and visa versa) much easier.

 ### <a name="collections">Collections</a>
 Contains more autoreduction specific groups of `Path` objects.
 * `InputPaths` - Paths required for reduction (data file, reduction script and reduction variables)
 * `TemporaryPaths` - Paths for a temporary location to store output data.
-This is required to ensure ensure that overwriting of data is handled correctly.
+This is required to ensure that overwriting of data is handled correctly.
 * `OutputPaths` - Paths for the final location where the data is to be stored (at ISIS this is on CEPH)

 In addition to these, there is a `PathCollection` class that is generic and implemented by all 3 of the above.
 The only responsiblity of this class is to ensure that all the `Path` objects created are validated on initialisation.